raviraj988/raviraj988.github.io/_pages/about.md

   - /about.html
 ---

-I’m Ravi Raj Kumar, a graduate student in Computer Science at Case Western Reserve University, specializing in Machine Learning, Generative AI, and AI Infrastructure.
-My academic background includes advanced coursework and reserch in Machine Learning, Natural Language Processing, probabilistic Graphical models, computer vision,  High Performant Systems for AI and reinforcement learning.
+I’m Ravi Raj Kumar, a graduate student in Computer Science at **Case Western Reserve University**, specializing in AI and Machine Learning.
+My academic background includes coursework and research in Machine Learning, Natural Language Processing, probabilistic Graphical models, computer vision,  High Performant Systems for AI and reinforcement learning.

 I have four years of professional experience from **Tata Consultancy Services**, where I worked on designing and deployment of end-to-end machine learning systems in the banking and finance sector.
-My work included building and fine-tuning scalable NLP pipelines using transformer-based models such as BERT, RoBERTa, and Longformer, as well as implementing production-grade MLOps workflows using MLflow, Docker, Kubernetes, and Jenkins.
+My work included building and fine-tuning scalable varous NLP pipelines using transformer-based models such as BERT, RoBERTa  as well as implementing production-grade MLOps workflows using MLflow, Docker, Kubernetes, and Jenkins.
 I’ve handled massive, high-velocity data from sources like Hadoop, Snowflake, and MongoDB, integrating continuous model validation, drift detection, and real-time monitoring with Prometheus and Grafana.

 ---

 ### 🧪 Research Interests
 My research lies at the intersection of **generative modeling**, **multimodal vision-language learning**, and **reinforcement learning for structured reasoning**.
-I have explored methods to improve the efficiency, adaptability, and semantic grounding of large models, especially in contexts like RAG, image-conditioned text generation, and text-to-image synthesis.
-Developed sample-efficient PPO-based optimization for multi-agent setups, and designing modular generative pipelines that operate across modalities.
+I have explored methods to improve sample-efficient PPO-based optimization for multi-agent setups, and designing modular generative pipelines that operate across modalities.
 My work also extends to semi-supervised learning with deep generative models and efficient 3D perception using 2D vision cues—bridging foundational AI research with practical deployment challenges.

 ### 📚 Research Highlights